talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 - Masquerade: various attacks that result in spoofing or masquerading are possible in IPv6 networks (e.g., [RFC9098]).
 However, these attacks are not specific to SRv6, and are therefore not within the scope of this document.
 - System Integrity: attacks on SRv6 can manipulate the path and the processing that the packet is subject to, thus compromising the integrity of the system.
 Furthermore, an attack that compromises the control plane and/or the management plane is also a means of impacting the system integrity.
 - Communication Integrity: SRv6 attacks may cause packets to be forwarded through paths that the attacker controls, which may facilitate other attacks that compromise the integrity of user data.
 Integrity protection of user data, which is implemented in higher layers, avoids these aspects, and therefore communication integrity is not within the scope of this document.
-- Confidentiality: as in communication integrity, packets forwarded through uninteded paths may traverse nodes controlled by the attacker.
-Since eavsedropping to user data can be avoided by using encryption in higher layers, it is not within the scope of this document.
+- Confidentiality: as in communication integrity, packets forwarded through unintended paths may traverse nodes controlled by the attacker.
+Since eavesdropping to user data can be avoided by using encryption in higher layers, it is not within the scope of this document.
 However, eavesdropping to a network that uses SRv6 allows the attacker to collect information about SR endpoint addresses, SR policies, and network topologies, is a specific form of reconnaissance
 - Denial of Service: the availability aspects of SRv6 include the ability of attackers to leverage SRv6 as a means for compromising the performance of a network or for causing Denial of Service (DoS).
 Compromising the availability of the system can be achieved by sending multiple SRv6-enabled packets to/through victim nodes, where the SRv6-enabled packets result in a negative performance impact of the victim systems (see [RFC9098] for further details).
-Alternatively, an attacker might achieve attack amplification by causing packets to "bounce" multiple times between a set of victim nodes, with the goal of exhausing processing resources and/or bandwidth (see [CanSecWest2007] for a discussion of this type of attack).
+Alternatively, an attacker might achieve attack amplification by causing packets to "bounce" multiple times between a set of victim nodes, with the goal of exhausting processing resources and/or bandwidth (see [CanSecWest2007] for a discussion of this type of attack).

 {{attacks}} discusses specific implementations of these attacks, and possible mitigations are discussed in {{mitigations}}.